-Is the longest answer usually the correct one?
+Is the longest answer usually the correct one for multiple-choice questions?

 The longest answer is not necessarily the correct answer.
 A good strategy is to read the question and determine the answer for yourself before you look for that answer among the multiple-choice alternatives.